massimocaprinali/cloud-foundry-public/buildpacks.md

 *  Runtime

-   A runtime is the set of software components which provide the exectuion environment for an application.
+   A runtime is the set of software components which provide the execution environment for an application.
 The terms *runtime* and *buildpack* are sometimes used interchangeably.
 When a buildpack has completed deploying an application the runtime environment is established.

 *  Starter